-The evening of the full moon of the 12th month in the traditional Thai lunar calendar
+Held the evening of the full moon of the 12th month of the traditional Thai lunar calendar

-Known around the world as the “Festival of Lights”, Loi Krathong is one of this world’s most enchanting and amazing festivals to witness in person.
-Each November throughout Thailand and parts of Laos and Myanmar, Loi Krathong is a celebration to wash away the sins and misfortunes of the past year and make wishes and resolution for the new year that is approaching.
+Known as the “Festival of Lights”, Loi Krathong is one of this world’s most amazing festivals to attend.
+Each November in Thailand, as well as parts of Laos and Myanmar, people come out to celebrate this holiday.
+Loi Krathong is a celebration to wash away the sins and misfortunes of the past year.
+In addition, it is also a time to make wishes and resolution for the new year that is approaching.

 Dia de Los Muertos in Mexico City

-Although Cinco de Mayo may get more attention in the United States, Dia de Los Muertos, which translates to mean “Day of the Dead” is without a doubt the bigger holiday celebration in Mexico.
-Held each year between October 31 and November 2nd, the holiday is held as a get together for families and a way in which they can remember those loved ones who have passed away.
+Although Cinco de Mayo may get more attention in the USA, Dia de Los Muertos, is the bigger holiday celebration in Mexico.
+The name translates to mean “Day of the Dead”, and is held each year between October 31 and November 2nd.
+The holiday is a reason for families to get together and celebrates those loved ones who have passed away.

-To honor their family members who have passed away, families build private altars, known as ofrendas, in their homes and place photographs of their deceased loved ones, Aztec Marigold flowers, as well as sugar skulls on top of them.
-They also visit the grave sites of their loved ones to pay homage to them and leave them some of their favorite possessions as a tribute to the deceased.
+To honor family members who have passed, families build private altars, known as ofrendas.
+They place photographs of their deceased loved ones on their altars to remember them.
+In addition, people will often place Aztec Marigold flowers and sugar skulls to add decoration.
+In another show of remembrance, families will also visit the grave sites of their loved ones to pay homage to them.
+When they visit, they will often leave their favorite possessions in a tribute.

-In many cities throughout Mexico, there are large celebrations and parades that are held and children will dress up in costume and go door to door asking for treats, much like children do with trick or treating during Halloween in the United States.
-Dia de Los Muertos is an amazing holiday that many travelers would love to experience first-hand, and Mexico city holds one of the most amazing parades on this holiday.
-This is why it has made it on my list of the top cultural festivals in events for travelers to experience.
+In many cities throughout Mexico, there are large celebrations and parades around the holiday.
+During these celebrations, children will dress up in costume and go door to door asking for treats.
+This is very similar to what children do for Halloween in the United States.
+Día de Los Muertos is certainly one of the top cultural festivals to experience first-hand.
+If you plan to visit, the celebration in Mexico City is by far the most incredible for visitors to see.

 Holi Festival in India, Nepal, and Sri Lanka

-I don’t think there is a more colorful holiday on the planet, and a good argument can be made that there may not be a more joyous holiday that is celebrated as well.
-Each year on the day after the full moon in March, Hindus, Sikhs, and other people of faith in India, Nepal, Sri Lanka, and other countries with a large Indic population gather to celebrate the victory of good over evil during the Holi festival.
+I don’t think there is a more colorful holiday on the planet.
+Not only that, but an argument can be made that there isn’t a more joyous holiday that is celebrated as well.
+Each year on the day after the full moon in March, Hindus, Sikhs, and other people of faith celebrate the triumph of good over evil.
+The Holi Festival is celebrated across India, Nepal, Sri Lanka, and other countries with a large Indic population.

 The Iditarod Race in Nome, Alaska